Randycarteronion/Randycarteronion/README.md

- - Hello, human!
+ - Hello, humans!I love you!
 I'm randevermist.
 I chose this name to honor Randolph Carter, a character created by H. P. Lovecraft, one of my favorite science fiction and horror writers.
   - I'm interested in works of art and elegant code.
   - I'm currently learning Rust and Go.